Rio Ferdinand Took Alcohol To Suppress His Guilt Over Wife’s Death

 A post shared by Rio Ferdinand (@rioferdy5) on

-His words created a turning point for Rio, who has spent months mourning what to do with his children.
+His words created a turning point for Rio, who has spent months mourning and wondering what to do with his children.
 Aside from the memory jar, he also bought his wife’s favorite perfume for the kids.
 He said that the children sprayed it on their pillows and “something they sleep with” to remember her.

 According to Rio Ferdinand, the film was a great therapy to look back at what they had done as a family.
-He is proud to say that if my wife was to look down and see how they’ve moved on, she would probably say “well done.”
+He is proud to say that if his wife was to look down and see how they’ve moved on, she would probably say “well done.”

 [Featured Image by Christopher Lee/Getty Images]